2020 was not the best year for everyone, but I prefer to focus on the new opportunities it brought for a nomadic lifestyle!

 Two weeks after I returned to Michigan, I flew back west to Anaheim, CA for the mid-February MD&M West trade show.
 This is a convention of manufacturers of medical devices and their suppliers.
 Since I had to fly to the show, I booked a room at Paradise Pier in Disneyland (hey, it really was the cheapest room in the area, boss!).

-By the time I arrived in Anaheim, we were all getting wind that something big was coming.
+Trade shows are very boring if they are not in Las Vegas, so I’ll spare you the photos.
+Part 2: Something is “off” By the time I arrived in Anaheim, we were all getting wind that something big was coming.
 I mean, CNN didn’t know yet and politicians were still encouraging us to gather in large groups in Chinatown or NYC, but everyone else was catching on.
 There were small warning signs at the show, explaining the alien concept of handwashing and warning people to stay 3 feet apart (3 feet!
 Oh Death, I Laugh at Thee!).
 They even gave us little bottles of hand sanitizer as an extra safety measure.
 MD&M West is frequented by people from Asia who are buying and selling into the industry.
 Roughly half of the people I judged to be from outside the US (from their language, clothing, mannerisms, etc.) were sweating, sneezing, coughing, or otherwise not looking their best (this is very interesting to me in retrospect because we now know that this bullshit was already in California by December 2019).
 I’ve been to China on different occasions and widespread coughing, sneezing, and runny noses, are not particularly unusual.
 The cities are densely populated and something is always going around, but people go on with life.
 I was there during swine fl* and it was pretty much business as usual, other than SOME people wearing masks and everyone checking your temperature (also, they had those creepy thermal imaging cameras set up going into Korea and would pull you out of the immigration line if you were the wrong color…on the screen I, mean!).
+You’ll also remember that there were some seasonal things going on back in January, as there usually are in the winter.
+Many people were already sweaty, runny, sneezy, and coughing.
+I arrived at the Anaheim Convention Center and set up my booth for the next day’s show.
+The following morning, my partner in the booth called in sick on her first day.
+Then she called in on the second day, then the third… At that point, I was like, “Hey, just stay home and get well” which I admit was partially a selfish act.
+But I got through the show, two airports, and 8 hours on planes, without contracting anything.
+That’s usually the case for me.
+As I mentioned, I use hand sanitizer at these things, don’t put fingers in my orifices, and thus I haven’t been sick with a cold or flu in close to a decade.
+I think I caught nearly everything there was back when my kids were in elementary school, so maybe I’m immune now!
+(2022 update: Nope, not immune.
+I eventually did catch this in November of 2021 after moving to a Massachusetts town with a claimed “95% vaccination rate…).

 Around the time I returned to the office in Michigan, the “news” was spreading to the infotainment channels and everyone was getting a little squeamish.
 People were avoiding door handles, washing for extended periods, and our office personnel were split into two workgroups: Mon/Wed/Fri, or Tue/Thu.
 I drew the second group which was fine by me.
 Since I pretty much lead a nomadic work life anyway, I moved to the home office (instantly becoming more productive) and went on with life.
 I watched people who normally live the cubicle life, struggle with Zoom, Skype, and the other collaborative software that I had been using for years.
 I normally have lots of stuff stored at the house for van camping (yep, toilet paper too) so l adjusted my Butcher Box delivery, and literally, nothing else changed for my family.

-That’s where I’ll leave the ME part of the story for now and look at some of what was changing elsewhere.
+Nomad Note #1 That’s where I’ll leave the ME part of the story for now and look at some of what was changing elsewhere.

 - People whose job did not require them to be at a specific location were now starting to work remotely, If you were in Sales, Purchasing, Accounting, Engineering, or 100 other positions, you started working from home.